cogentcore/core/README.md

 ## General / Widgets

+* not saving file sort order (on windows -- check on mac)

 * double click close dialog is only for tableview select action -- need a separate pathway for that.

 * label needs 2nd path with actual size to re-layout (only for wordwrap)